abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 ## Create access rules based on groups

 To monitor pods incoming (ingress) and outgoing (egress) traffic in Kubernetes, we ordinarily use [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 But network policies does not offer the possibility to filter based on FQDNs, you can only filter by IPs.
 So that means, if the service you want to grant access to has more than one IP, you need to specify all IPs in the filter, it becomes even worse if it has dynamic IPs that are constantly changing.
-That is the reason why we need to use `cilium` as network stack for our cluster, so that we can apply [CiliumNetworkPolicies](https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy).
+This is why we use `cilium` as network provider for our cluster, so that we can apply [CiliumNetworkPolicies](https://docs.cilium.io/en/stable/network/kubernetes/policy/#ciliumnetworkpolicy).
 Those are very similar to the standard network policies but provides fuctionalites that are not yet supported, like DNS based rules.

 !!! warning
     It is important to keep in mind that `CiliumNetworkPolicies` operates on a whitelist basis.
 That means that once an egress rule is applied, everything that is not clearly indicate as authorized is forbidden.